-Students requesting accommodations for a disability are encouraged to meet with the Disability Services Office staff member to determine if the services provided through this office are right for you.
-Before you can be determined eligible for official services, it is essential to complete the Request for Services Form as well as provide your medical and/or psychological records that document your disability diagnosis and how you are negatively impacted academically by your disability.
+Students requesting accommodations for a disability are encouraged to meet with the Office of Disability Services staff member to determine if the services provided through this office are right for you.
+Before you can be determined eligible for official services, it is essential to request services using the following link: UNT Dallas Accommodate .
+You will need to upload current medical and/or psychological information to demonstrate how your disability impacts your ability to participate in programs at UNT Dallas.

 Request Services through the Correct Office

 Since UNT, UNT Dallas, and UNT Health Science Center are separate campuses and have their own disability support staff, you must apply for services at each campus where you are unrolled.
 The UNT Dallas Disability Services Office does not make recommendations for classes held at UNT or UNT Health Science Center.
-If you need to services for classes held at UNT or UNT Health Science Center, you must go to their website: https://disability.unt.edu or https://www.unthsc.edu/students/office-of-disability-accomodations.
+If you need to services for classes held at UNT or UNT Health Science Center, you must go to their website: UNT Office of Disability Access or UNTHSC Office of Disability Access .

 How to File Your First Request for Services

-Students requesting a reasonable accommodation under the Americans with Disabilities Act (ADA) must provide the following information to Disability Services Office (DSO) from his or her physician, educational diagnostician, licensed psychologist, psychiatrist, or other qualified professional.
+Students requesting a reasonable accommodation under the Americans with Disabilities Act (ADA) must provide the following information to Office of Disability Services (ODS) from his or her physician, educational diagnostician, licensed psychologist, psychiatrist, or other qualified professional.
 Documentation received will be considered in determining whether a student is disabled as defined by the ADA, and therefore entitled to reasonable accommodation.

 To simplify the process the following forms may be used for some types of disabilities or a formal letter may be created as long as it contains all of the elements listed below:

-Note: Documentation of a learning disability (dyslexia, writing disorders, math disorders etc.) may not be completed using a form or letter.
+Note: Learning Disabilities (dyslexia, writing disorders, math disorders etc.) may not be completed using a form or letter.
 Psychological testing will be required, and students needing services for learning disabilities should make an appointment with DSO staff prior to seeking documentation.